davidhullster/davidhullster.github.io/src/content/posts/2020-07-13-oop-class-planning.markdown

 status: publish
 categories: []
 tags:
   - classes
   - methods
   - OOP
 meta:
   timeline_notification: '1594616500'
   _publicize_job_id: '46506370289'
-author:
+author: Scratches
-  'Scratches'
-permalink: "/2020/07/13/oop-class-planning/"
+permalink: /2020/07/13/oop-class-planning/
 ---

 Before you decide to define a new class, there are a few things to keep in mind, and questions you should ask yourself: